onbloc/gno-token-resource/README.md

      - `origin_chain`: The origin chain that your token was issued from.
      - `origin_denom`: The origin denom of your token.
      - `origin_type`: The origin type of your token (staking, native, pool, ibc, bridge, cw20, or erc20).
       - `symbol`: The abbreviation your token's name, AKA the ticker.
 Please capitalize all letters.
       - `decimals`: The decimals of your token.
+      - `description`: A description of your token.
+You can write up to 1,500 letters.
       - `path`: The path way that your IBC token has traveled through from the origin chain.
       - `channel`: The channel of the chain that your IBC token is currently on.
       - `port`: The port of your IBC token.
       - `image` (optional): The location of the image of your token.